daniellefren/assembler/README.md

 ## Overview

 This assembler handles various assembly directives and commands.
-It also supports macro expansion, label management, and generating the necessary binary instructions.
+It also supports macro expansion, symbol management, and generating the necessary binary instructions.
 The main goal is to process assembly code into a format ready for execution.

 ## Features
 - **Macro Expansion**: The assembler expands macros found in the source files.
-- **Label Handling**: The assembler manages labels for both commands and data directives.
+- **Symbol Handling**: The assembler manages symbols for both commands and data directives.
 - **Error Handling**: The assembler is designed to handle errors gracefully, but TODO: Ensure that all errors are captured, including line numbers, without exiting prematurely.
 - **Multiple Source Files**: Supports processing multiple source files by generating separate expanded macro files.
 - **Directives Support**: Handles `.data`, `.string`, `.extern`, and `.entry` directives.